rickstaa/stable-learning-control/docs/source/usage/running.rst

 General Flags
 ~~~~~~~~~~~~~

-.. option:: --save_cps, --save_checkpoints
+.. option:: --save_cps, --save_checkpoints, default: False

+    :obj:`bool`.
 Only the most recent state of the agent and environment is saved by default.
 When the
     ``--save_checkpoints`` flag is supplied, a snapshot (checkpoint) of the agent and
     environment will be saved at each epoch.
 These snapshots are saved in a ``checkpoints``
     folder inside the Logger output directory (for more information, see